-How to choose pickups for the sound in your head.
+How to choose the best guitar pickups for the sound in your head.

 Choosing the guitar pickups for your guitar starts with the an idea of the sound that you want and then knowing about what makes a pickup sound the way it does so you can get closer to that sound.

 What is a guitar pickup and how does it work?
 What is a pickup made of?
 What make a single coil different than a humbucker?

 In simple terms, a guitar pickup works when a steel guitar string moves through a magnetic field and causes electrons to move through a coil.

 The minute current generated is and sent down the guitar cable into the amps preamp section to be amplified from there.

 But why do pickups sound so different between the choices out there?

 Choice of parts makes a big difference not only that, the way they are assembled makes a big difference too.

 Magnets, magnet strength, metal alloys of the magnets, pole pieces and wire.
 The tension that the wire is wrapped with, how many turns of wire.
 Probably allot of things that are a pickup makers secret formula too.

 Single coil. - A single coil of wire wrapped around either pole pieces that are magnetic or the magnet is mounted below the plain metal pole pieces.
 These generally have more treble.
 Think Stratocaster - think Beach Boys, think Jimi Hendrix.
 Seems like they are light years apart but yet they both have the single coil pickup Strat as the instrument of choice.